Supported accommodation can offer you a settled place to live while you access support to:

 - feel connected and included as part of the community

-Supported accomodation is usually just a temporary arrangement to help you while you need extra support.
+Supported accommodation is usually just a temporary arrangement to help you while you need extra support.
 We will help you to move to more independent accommodation as soon as you're able.
 Therefore, the length of time you make use of supported accommodation will depend on your individual needs.

-Types of supported accomodation
+Types of supported accommodation